xuy50/ecgr5106-hw6/README.md

   ![Swin Accuracy Comparison](./images/p2_swin_accuracy_comparison.png)

 ### 2.4 Analysis and Discussion
-- **Pretrained Models:**
-  Fine-tuning the pretrained Swin‑Tiny and Swin‑Small models produces significantly higher validation and test accuracies (approximately 66–69%) compared to the model trained from scratch.
-The Swin‑Small model, despite requiring longer training time per epoch, slightly outperforms the Swin‑Tiny model on both validation and test sets.
+Fine-tuning the pretrained Swin‑Tiny and Swin‑Small models produces significantly higher accuracy than training the same architecture from scratch.
+The pretrained models attain test accuracies of 65.60% and 69.48%, respectively, while the model trained from scratch achieves only 1.00% test accuracy, despite a much larger parameter count.
+This disparity highlights the importance of leveraging pretrained feature representations when training data is limited.
+Additionally, although the Swin‑Small model requires a longer training time per epoch than Swin‑Tiny, it provides marginally higher accuracy, suggesting that the additional model capacity is advantageous under fine-tuning conditions.
-- **Swin from Scratch:**
-  The scratch model, although possessing a much larger number of parameters, fails to learn effectively, achieving only about 0.90% validation accuracy and 1.00% test accuracy.
-This result emphasizes the advantage of using pretrained weights, particularly with limited data.
-- **Trade-offs:**
-  - **Parameter Efficiency:** The pretrained models yield robust performance with a small number of trainable parameters, as the backbone remains frozen.
-  - **Training Time vs. Performance:** The Swin‑Small model takes longer per epoch but achieves slightly better accuracy than Swin‑Tiny.
-  - **Training from Scratch:** Training from scratch is at a disadvantage here and indicates that more data or additional regularization would be needed to achieve competitive performance.

 ### 2.5 Conclusions
-*(Placeholder for conclusions.
-The final report should summarize the key findings from Problem 2 and discuss the benefits and drawbacks of fine-tuning pretrained models compared to training from scratch.
-Differences between Swin‑Tiny and Swin‑Small should be highlighted, with insights into potential avenues for future improvements.)*
+The experiments demonstrate a clear advantage for fine-tuning pretrained Swin Transformer models over training from scratch.
+Pretrained Swin‑Tiny and Swin‑Small models achieve test accuracies of 65.60% and 69.48%, respectively, whereas the model trained from scratch reaches only 1.00%.
+This significant difference underscores the benefit of using pretrained weights to obtain robust feature representations from limited data.
+Although the Swin‑Small model incurs a longer training time per epoch compared to Swin‑Tiny, its slightly higher accuracy indicates that additional capacity can be beneficial when pretrained.
+Overall, these results emphasize that transfer learning is critical for achieving competitive performance on small-scale image classification tasks such as CIFAR‑100.

 ---

 ## General Conclusions
-- **Model Complexity and Performance:**
-  A trade-off exists between model size, computational cost, training time, and final accuracy.
-Although more complex models offer increased capacity, this does not necessarily translate to higher accuracy on small datasets without pretraining.
-- **Pretrained vs. Training from Scratch:**
-  Fine-tuned models benefit from pretrained feature representations and demonstrate significantly better performance on CIFAR‑100 than models trained from scratch.
-- **Task-Specific Considerations:**
-  For CIFAR‑100, the ResNet‑18 baseline achieves high performance, indicating that traditional CNN architectures continue to be effective.
-In Problem 2, fine-tuning pretrained Swin models (especially Swin‑Small) produces competitive results, underscoring the value of transfer learning.
-- **Future Work:**
-  Future investigations might explore hybrid models or additional techniques such as improved data augmentation, adaptive learning rate schedules, or ensemble methods to further enhance performance.
+A trade-off exists among model complexity, computational cost, training time, and final accuracy.
+Traditional CNN architectures like ResNet‑18 continue to perform robustly on CIFAR‑100.
+Fine-tuning pretrained models—specifically, pretrained Swin Transformer variants—yields significantly better performance than training from scratch, even when the latter possesses a vastly higher parameter count.
+The experiments highlight that increased model capacity does not guarantee improved performance on limited datasets and that pretrained backbones offer a practical solution to reduce training time and enhance generalization.
+Future work could explore hybrid architectures or more sophisticated training schemes (e.g., adaptive learning rate schedules, advanced data augmentation, or ensembling) to further improve performance.